Grover Cleveland: Campaign against Harrison

-The Republicans re-nominated President Harrison, making the 1892 election a rematch of the one four years earlier.
+The Republicans renominated President Harrison, making the 1892 election a rematch of the one four years earlier.
 Unlike the turbulent and controversial elections of 1876, 1884, and 1888, the 1892 election was, according to Cleveland biographer Allan Nevins, "the cleanest, quietest, and most creditable in the memory of the post-war generation", in part because Harrison's wife, Caroline, was dying of tuberculosis.
 Harrison did not personally campaign at all.
 Following Caroline Harrison's death on October 25, two weeks before the national election, Cleveland and all of the other candidates stopped campaigning, thus making Election Day a somber and quiet event for the whole country as well as the candidates.

 The issue of the tariff had worked to the Republicans' advantage in 1888.
-Now, however, the legislative revisions of the past four years had made imported goods so expensive that by 1892 many voters favored tariff reform and were skeptical of big business.
+Now, however, the legislative revisions of the past four years had made imported goods so expensive that by 1892, many voters favored tariff reform and were skeptical of big business.
 Many Westerners (traditionally Republican voters), defected to James B. Weaver, the candidate of the new Populist Party.
-Weaver promised free silver, generous veterans' pensions, and an eight-hour day.
+Weaver promised free silver, generous veterans' pensions, and an eight-hour work day.
 The Tammany Hall Democrats adhered to the national ticket, allowing a united Democratic party to carry New York.
-At the campaign's end, many Populists and labor supporters endorsed Cleveland after an attempt by the Carnegie Corporation to break the union during the Homestead strike in Pittsburgh and after a similar conflict between big business and labor at the Tennessee Coal and Iron Co.
+At the campaign's end, many Populists and labor supporters endorsed Cleveland following an attempt by the Carnegie Corporation to break the union during the Homestead strike in Pittsburgh and after a similar conflict between big business and labor at the Tennessee Coal and Iron Co.

 The final result was a victory for Cleveland by wide margins in both the popular and electoral votes, and it was Cleveland's third consecutive popular vote plurality.
+Cleveland's victory made him the first U.S. president to serve nonconsecutive terms.